 The European Investment Bank admits groups of visitors upon receipt of a written request.
 The visits are organised for groups of 15-45 people.
 Exceptionally, larger groups may be admitted on request.

-Given the Bank's limited capacity for visitors, priority is given to groups that have a direct professional interest in the Bank's operational activities or are already familiar with the world of banking including University-level students (in economics, finance, European studies, etc.) and associations or interest groups from the banking, economic and financial sectors.
+Given the Bank's limited capacity for visitors, we receive groups that have a direct professional interest in the Bank's operational activities or are already familiar with the world of banking including University-level students (in economics, finance, European studies, etc.) and associations or interest groups from the banking, economic and financial sectors.

 The EIB does not offer private or individual visits.